dfontana/dfontana.github.io/content/upgrade_to_wsl2.md

 Before booting the new Ubuntu I decided to copy any files I wanted to keep onto a separate drive -- thinks like dotfiles or projects I didn't want to re-clone.
 Doing this now made it easier later to just flip the switch, so take a moment if you haven't already.

 Once ready, launch the new 'Ubuntu' app you downloaded and follow the prompt to setup your user.
 In my quick searches I couldn't find a way to migrate my existing user over easily, so I found it better to just go with the clean install approach.
 Once done, boot a Powershell and run `wsl --set-default-version 2` followed by `wsl --set-version <Distro> 2`.
-If the commands suceeded your almost there.
+If the commands succeeded your almost there.
 If they failed (like they did for me), you'll want to circle back to checking your System Updates.

 ### Retire the Old System ###